-- It is illegal to feed your hens kitchen scraps, unless from a vegan household.
+- It is illegal to feed your hens kitchen scraps, even from a vegan household.
 This is due to the potential cross-contamination of diseases, such as foot and mouth.

 - Hens thrive on a well-balanced diet and should only be given nutritional treats specifically designed for hens, which you can buy on our online shop.